Holly Walker

-Holly Ruth Walker (born 15 November 1982) is a former member of the New Zealand House of Representatives from 2011 to 2014, as a Green Party list MP.
-She is deputy Director of The Helen Clark Foundation, and a writer and book reviewer.
+Holly Ruth Walker (born 15 November 1982) is a New Zealand writer, public servant, and former politician.

+Walker was elected to the New Zealand House of Representatives from 2011 to 2014, as a Green Party list MP.
+After leaving Parliament, she has worked in the public service, as deputy director of The Helen Clark Foundation, and as a writer and book reviewer.

-Early life
+Early life and family

 Walker was born in Lower Hutt in 1982.
 She was raised by a mother on the Domestic Purposes Benefit and attended Waterloo School, Hutt Intermediate School and Hutt Valley High School, where she was deputy head girl.

+Walker is in a civil union with David Haines.
+They have two daughters.

 University and early political work

 From 2001 she studied at the University of Otago, graduating with a BA (Hons) in English and Politics, as well as winning a Blue for her achievements with the Otago University Debating Society.
-In 2005 she was the editor of student magazine Critic Te Arohi, the year's winner of the Aotearoa Student Press Association's award for Best Student Publication.
+In 2005 she was the editor of student magazine Critic Te Ārohi, the year's winner of the Aotearoa Student Press Association's award for Best Student Publication.
 In September 2005 Critic's annual "Offensive Issue" included a fictional diary of a man who used drugs to stupefy and rape women.
 The Office of Film and Literature Classification banned the issue in early 2006, after Walker's tenure as editor had ended.
 At the time of the ban she said the article was "defendable in that it highlights a very important issue", but when Critic interviewed her in 2012 she called it "a mistake to publish that particular article the way that we did".

 She moved from Dunedin to Wellington and in 2006 began working as a media adviser to the Green Party.
 The next year she moved to the Office of Treaty Settlements, working as an analyst.
-2007 also saw her named a Rhodes scholar, leading to a master's degree in Developmental Studies from the University of Oxford, awarded in 2007.
+2007 also saw her named a Rhodes scholar, leading to a master's degree in Developmental Studies from the University of Oxford, awarded in 2009.

 After two years in Oxford, Walker returned to New Zealand and the Green Party.
-She spent 2009-11 as a Political and Media Adviser to the party's MPs, leading a poverty research project for the party, and she co-convened the Young Greens of Aotearoa in 2010.
+She spent 2009–11 as a Political and Media Adviser to the party's MPs, leading a poverty research project for the party, and she co-convened the Young Greens of Aotearoa in 2010.